-The visual alignment is three-fold predominantly; Fonts, Shapes, Colour, then more intrinsically, Message and Personality.
-These are quite obvious you may say but it is surprising how easy it is to get this slightly wrong and the outcome is that the brand is diminished, damaged or lost and the client can go elsewhere before you have even got to “hello”.
+The simple, visual alignment elements (mainly) are; Fonts, Shapes, Colour, then more intrinsically, Message and Personality.
+These are quite obvious you may say but it is surprising how easy it is to get this slightly wrong and the outcome is that the brand message is diminished, damaged or even lost and the client can go elsewhere before you have even got to “hello”.

 Using a font set that compliments your logo within documents, articles, digital media, on stationery and well, everywhere really.
-Sticking one set is usually best, two in rare cases works well too.
+Sticking to one set is usually best, in some cases two sets can work well too.

-Using a graphical device/shape, maybe a nod to your logo if possible but it needs to remain consistent.
-It can be scaled or used in quantities if it’s simple and not too complex.
+Using a graphical device/shape, maybe a nod to your logo if possible, but it needs to remain consistent.
+It can be scaled or used in quantities if it is simple and not too complex.

 Will give off a signal to buyers or viewers and there’s a lot of theory about colours and how they affect people emotively but we’ll touch on that maybe in a future post.
 The main thing to say is that this is the same as the font choice, in that one or two complimentary colours will work best and not confuse.
 In general if the colour has not been established at the time the logo was conceived then it makes everything a little harder.